Safeguarding changes using the plan-execute pattern

 Interactive example

 To have an excuse for building this blog with React.js, here is an interactive toy example of how this could look.
 You can change the provided CSV data, click "Preview changes" and see the update plan.
-You can then apply the update plan to the database by clicking "Apply changes".
+You can then execute the update plan to the database by clicking "Execute changes".
 The products and CSV data are seeded with some sensible data.
-There is no error handling, you have to rely on the update plan for the safe guarding ;).
+There is no error handling, you have to rely on the plan-execute pattern for the safeguarding ;).

 Products in the database